open-ipcamera/open-ipcamera/README.txt

 # Note: Users must configure firewall rules either on the router in front of the camera or the camer itself to prevent unauthorized access

 # 6. MINIMAL PI SETUP:
+# NOTE: A comprehensive HowTo video detailing all required steps to use this script to produce an enterprise-quality Pi-Cam can be found at:
+#		www.YouTube.com/user/LinuxEngineer
+# The video begins with a section index to enable you to skip ahead to part of video of particular interest
 # Skip below (3) steps if already completed:
 # Using a wireless or wired keyboard connected to a USB port on the Pi:
 #	a.
-Install Raspbian OS on a MicroSD card.
-A short HowTo video is available at:
+Install Raspbian OS on a MicroSD card
-#		www.YouTube.com/user/LinuxEngineer
 #	b.
 Enable SSH:
 #		sudo raspi-config
 #		Then choose "Interfacing Options" > "SSH" > Choose "Yes" to enable SSH